hzi-bifo/SDplots/Software/README.md

 4. **Example**

-Say your input data is located in */Users/johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
+Say your input data [(Example can be downloaded here)](https://github.com/hzi-bifo/SDplots/blob/master/Software/Testdata/HA_cds.fa "HA_cds.fa") is located in */Users/johndoe/Documents/sdplots/HA_cds.fa* and the root sequence of your data is supposed to be *A/California/05/2009*.
 You want to set the output name to *test_run* and you want sampling to be enabled at 50 samples per season.
 You would then run

 	$docker run -v /Users/johndoe/Documents/sdplots:/app/sdplots tklingenbifolab/sdplots:beta -i HA -o test -r "A/California/05/2009" -g true -s 50